 Have your air conditioning checked before it starts blowing HOT air

 Aside from the refrigerant, some special oil circulates the system along with it.
 The purpose of this oil is to lubricate the various conditioning components and to keep all the seal resilient.
-Low lubricating oil and refrigerant cause the air conditioning parts to wear out prematurely and it can be quite costly to repair them.
-As such, it’s very important to service the air conditioner as recommended.
+Low lubricating oil and refrigerant cause the air flow parts to wear out prematurely and it can be quite costly to repair them.
+As such, it’s very important to service the A/C as recommended.

 Make sure that you replace the old refrigerant whenever necessary.
 The refrigerant tends to collect moisture and eventually becomes corrosive.
 This corrosiveness can lead to leaks, which are expensive to repair.
 Pouring in a fresh refrigerant occasionally will help to protect the A/C components in your car or truck, keep the system functioning as efficiently as it’s supposed to, and ensure it doesn’t work too hard to keep you cool.